-- A. If in its judgment the guilty party is sincerely repentant and factors that led to the moral/ethical failure have been sufficiently treated so that genuine progress against relapse has been seen, the church leadership may offer the individual the opportunity to be restored to ministry. - B. The process of restoration remains the responsibility of the local church where the offense occurred, and should involve the following steps and considerations. - 1.
+- A. If the guilty party is sincerely repentant and factors that led to the moral/ethical failure have been sufficiently treated so that genuine progress against relapse has been seen, the individual may request the opportunity to be restored to ministry.
+This request may be made to the Regional Minister, Regional Executive Team, or the local church. - B. The process of restoration should involve the following steps and considerations. - 1.
 The process should be given a time span of appropriate length to provide for the contrition, repentance and healing of the individual.
-This to be determined by the local church and the Association Executive Committee. - 2.
+This to be determined by the local church and the Association/Regional Executive Committee. - 2.
 The church leadership shall appoint an impartial restoration team to oversee the process of restoration.
-This team should be made fully aware of the nature of the offense, and shall be given full authority by the church to devise an appropriate course of recovery, including such considerations as the need for repentance before the church (again bearing in mind the dignity and needs of innocent parties), professional counseling, payment of reparations, and regular accountability. - 3.
-If in the judgment of the restoration team the requirements of the restoration process are not being fulfilled by the guilty party, this shall be reported to the church leadership so that it may determine whether or not to terminate the process and close the door to restoration to ministry. - 4.
-If in the judgment of the restoration team the requirements of the restoration process have been fulfilled by the guilty party, it shall recommend that the church leadership meet with him/her to determine fitness for further ministry. - 5.
-If the church leadership is satisfied that the guilty party has met the requirements for restoration it shall recommend to the Association Credentials Committee that its recognition his/her credentialed status be restored. - 6.
-If the Association Credentials Committee agrees with the recommendation of the local church leadership, it shall inform the International Office that it has restored recognition of the accused's credentials. - 7.
-The local church and the Association shall plan and conduct a formal service of restoration to recognize the completion of the restoration process and to re-affirm the restored individual in his/her call to ministry.
+This team should be made fully aware of the nature of the offense, and shall be given full authority by the church to devise an appropriate course of recovery, including such considerations as the need for repentance before the church (again bearing in mind the dignity and needs of innocent parties), professional counseling, payment of reparations, and regular accountability. - If in the judgment of the restoration team the requirements of the restoration process are not being fulfilled by the guilty party, this shall be reported to the church leadership so that it may determine whether or not to terminate the process and close the door to restoration to ministry. - 4.
+If in the judgment of the restoration team the requirements of the restoration process have been fulfilled by the guilty party, it shall recommend that the church leadership meet with him/her to determine fitness for further ministry. - If the church leadership is satisfied that the guilty party has met the requirements for restoration it shall recommend to the Association/Regional Credentials Committee that its recognition his/her credentialed status be restored. - 6.
+If the Association/Regional Credentials Committee agrees with the recommendation of the local church leadership, it shall inform the International Office that it has restored recognition of the accused's credentials. - 7.
+The local church and the Association may plan and conduct a formal service of restoration to recognize the completion of the restoration process and to re- affirm the restored individual in his/her call to ministry.